maxwills/language-extensions/README.md

 "we pass the a variable as reference" block value: a asRef. self assert: a equals: 99.
-"A Ref can be derefferenced by using the #value or #deRef method" a asRef deref "returns the value of a, 99".
+"A Ref can be dereferenced by using the #value or #deRef method" a asRef deref "returns the value of a, 99".

 "#asRef enables outgoing(or whatever they are called"